lisa-lumos/Snowflake/06-data-loading.md

 - Choose serverless tasks if: you have too few tasks to run concurrently; tasks runtime < 1min; tasks with stable runtime; need to fully adhere to the schedule (has no queue period)
 - Choose user-managed tasks if: you can fully utilize one warehouse; have unpredictable runtime/loads; no need to fully adhere to the schedule

 A standalone task or the root task in a DAG generally runs on a schedule.
 You can define the schedule when creating a task (using CREATE TASK) or later (using ALTER TASK).
-If a task is still running when it is already the next scheduled execution time, then that scheduled run is skipped.
+If a task is still running when it is already the next scheduled execution time, then that scheduled run is skipped (by default).

 The cron expression in a task definition supports specifying a time zone (daylight saving time is included in some timezones, need to be careful with this).
 Easiest way to avoid DST confusion is to use a timezone that do not use DST, such as UTC.

 A `Directed Acyclic Graph (DAG)` is a series of tasks with a single root task, organized by their dependencies.
 DAGs flow in a single direction.
-Each task (not the root) can have multiple predecessor tasks (dependencies); and each task can have multiple subsequent/child tasks that depend on it.
-A task runs only after all of its predecessor tasks have successfully completed.
+Each task (not the root) can have multiple predecessor tasks (dependencies); and each task can have multiple subsequent/child tasks that depend on it. `A task runs only after all of its predecessor tasks have successfully completed`.

 The root task have a schedule that starts a run of the DAG.